IndaPlus24/Rustoholics-Instructions/task-14-haskell/README.md

 ## Task
 Solve this Kattis-problem: https://kth.kattis.com/courses/DD1360/progp24/assignments/fymgmo/problems/kth.progp.warmup

+## Prepare assignment
+1. As usual create a repo with the name `<kth-id>-task-14`.
+2. Install Haskell via [GHCup](https://www.haskell.org/ghcup/) *or* simply install `ghc` from your package manager on Linux or MacOS.
+3. Write solutions to the Kattis problems and screenshot that you've passed the judge.

+> How-to ghc: `ghc` is the Haskell compiler but the installation should also come with `ghci`, which you can use to interactively run Haskell code.
+While inside `ghci` you can load a file with `:l <file name>.hs` and then interactively run functions inside that file.

+## Reading material
+Up to chapter 6 of the "Haskell book": https://learnyouahaskell.github.io/chapters.html

 ## Questions
 Know the answers to these questions and be prepared to be able to answer them.